Don’t want to go back to the gym? Here’s how to carve out a workout space at home.

 If there’s room, shelving can help organize your space and define its borders.
 Cube shelves (six-cube organizer shelf, $70, target.com; six-piece foldable fabric storage cubes, $44.39, walmart.com) can hold gear, and the top of the shelf can be open for a basket with electronics, such as chargers, ear buds and heart monitors (water hyacinth storage bins with handles, $8-$19.99 each, containerstore.com).
 The idea “is to find a place to put your gear away when not in use while easily being able to pull it out, so you have no excuse not to work out,” Peltier says.

 The bottom shelves are also good spots for weights.
 Start with a pair of 10- or 15-pound weights, Dahlman says.
-The price of weights has gone up during the pandemic, so “it doesn’t matter what brand they are; they all weigh the same,” she says.
+The price of weights has gone up during the pandemic, and “it doesn’t matter what brand they are; they all weigh the same,” she says.
 Cobble together a set from your basement, a friend or a thrift store.

 Roberts is a freelance writer.
 She can be found at lindseymroberts.com.